jmdohn/dynamicIcons/README.md

 ## Dynamic Icons in Lightning

+**Note** As of Winter '18 release, API v41, dynamic icons can be used with the native [lightning:dynamicIcon component](https://developer.salesforce.com/docs/atlas.en-us.lightning.meta/lightning/aura_compref_lightning_dynamicIcon.htm).

 This includes two lightning components: svg and dynamic icon.

 Dynamic icons stores the definitions contained on the [Lightning Design System's Dyanmic Icon page](https://lightningdesignsystem.com/components/dynamic-icons).